mattatcha/scaneo/README.md

 ```

 ## Quick Tutorial
-Let's say you have a file called `tables.go` that looks like this.
+1. We start with a file that looks like this, called `tables.go`.
 ```go
 package models